decentralized-hse/practice/07-crdt/README.md

     func Iparse(txt string) (tlv []byte)

-    // Xtlv converts the native type into a bare TLV, zero metadata. func Itlv(i int64) (tlv []byte)
+    // Xtlv converts the native type into a TLV, zero metadata. func Itlv(i int64) (tlv []byte)

-    // Xplain converts bare TLV into the native value.
+    // Xplain converts TLV into the native value.
     // Must round-trip with Xtlv.
     func Iplain(tlv []byte) int64

-    // Xdelta produces a bare TLV value that, once merged with
+    // Xdelta produces a TLV value that, once merged with
     // the old TLV value using Xmerge, will produce the new
     // native value using Xplain.
 Returns nil if none needed.
     // This function we need to *save changes* from a native